 The phoenix obtains new life by arising from the ashes of its previous self.

 Artists, inventors, mathematicians and scientists often report that their inspiration comes from a mysterious place.
 Perhaps this place is the subconscious mind.
 Perhaps it is the muse.
 Perhaps it is the flow state.
-Perhaps it is a psychedelic realm they’ve encountered through plant medicines or meditation.
+Perhaps it is a psychedelic realm.

-These are various names for the unknown source of new ideas that the phoenix has to go and visit every now and then.
-The dark, female yin element is the womb of all creativity.
+These are various names for the unknown source of new ideas that the Phoenix visits from time to time.
+The dark, female yin element is the womb of creativity.

 I have used black, in an almost silhouette-like manner on the body of the bird.
 This signifies the ashes and underworld, from which the phoenix emerges.

-A healthy rebirth is when you experience the dark mysterious realm, perhaps even within yourself, and you come back to the light as a fully integrated human being.
+A healthy rebirth is when you experience a dark mysterious realm, perhaps within yourself, and you come back to the light as a fully integrated human being.
 Integrated means you have allowed this new knowledge to filter in.
-You have become more powerful and wise as a consequence.
+You have become more vital and wise as a consequence.

-The ancient Egyptian version of the phoenix was called Bennu.
+The ancient Egyptian phoenix was called Bennu.
 It was associated with the sun cyclically rising and setting.
 The gold background in this work also represents the flames of Raa, the sun.

-The message in myths from around the world is that it is far better to voluntarily face Kali or Hine-nui-te-po or the dragon of chaos.
+Myths from around the world convey that it is far better to voluntarily face Kali or Hine-nui-te-pō or the dragon of chaos.
 They are the goddesses of death, change and the underworld.
-Despite their fearsome appearance, they help you to remove the veil of ignorance from your eyes.
-In small ways we can choose to let pieces of our ego shell fall away and die.
-They will be replaced with richer experience and wisdom.
-This is the act of the phoenix.
+Despite their fearsome appearance, they help remove our veil of ignorance from our eyes.
+In small ways we can choose to let pieces of our ego fall away, to be replaced with richer experiences and wisdom.
+This is the act of the Phoenix.

 The wisest people I know all transmit the same message - that if we want to change the world, start by transforming ourselves.
 Any truth we see out there means there is an even tougher truth to swallow about ourselves.
-The same capacity for loving kindness as well as malevolence is inside of us.
-The phoenix constantly discards its old attachments and renews itself.
-It never stops evolving and neither should we.
+The capacity for loving kindness as well as malevolence is inside of us.
+The Phoenix constantly discards its old attachments and renews itself.
+It never stops evolving.

 In this example, the framer has covered the white areas of the paper with a black cardboard matting.